Amos47/2400/Chapter5/Ch05_Basics.md

 >
 >Vendors are going to spin magic bullets with algorithms and analytics.
 It's one thing to evaluate user interfaces, software, processes and integration.
 It's quite another to dig into the data science to validate vendor claims.
 >
 >Big data is looking increasingly like a backend plumbing topic.
 If data science can't find the signals and real business use, all you're going to have is a big lake of information.
-[I would say *data* but hey, who am I?]
+[I, Rob, would say *data* but hey, who am I?]
 >
 >Transforming to this algorithmic business isn't going to be easy.
-Companies are going to need new suppliers, ways to invest and approach to innovation.
-Every company is going to need to be about technology as well as a venture investor.
+Companies are going to need new suppliers, ways to invest and approach to innovation. *Every company is going to need to be about technology as well as a venture investor*.
 Sondergaard urged enterprises to use "techquisitions," acquisitions of IT companies that can boost traditional businesses.
 >
 >Algorithms as a scene setter this year was a different tack from the previous two themes from Gartner.
 In 2014 and 2013, digital business was the key theme with smart machines and algorithms viewed as something developing in the future."